fiberseq/fibertools-rs/docs/extract.md

 | ref_5mC         | The start positions of the 5mC in reference coordinates         |
 | 5mC_qual        | The quality of the 5mC positions (ML value)                     |

-Note positions in columns starting with `ref_` maybe contain NA values if the reference sequence has an insertion or deletion relative to the read sequence at that position.
+Note positions in columns starting with `ref_` maybe contain `-1` (NA) values if the reference sequence has an insertion or deletion relative to the read sequence at that position.